GET HARD RESULTS. Start here

 If you’re concerned about your penis size and think jelqing could be a good way to improve your sexual confidence, there are a few things you should remember:

-Finally, you probably don’t need jelqing anyway.
-Most guys don’t have a penis like the ones you see in porn.
 Learn to appreciate what you have, and remember that porn is more often the product of studio lighting, camera lenses and editing than reality.

-If you’re concerned about her satisfaction, don’t assume it would be fixed with a bigger member.
+If you’re concerned about his or her satisfaction, don’t assume it would be fixed with a bigger member.
 Instead, focus on the aspects of sex you can improve — your confidence, your sexual technique and your ability to get and maintain an erection.

 Need help with any of these?
 Browse our complete range of erectile dysfunction and premature ejaculation treatments online, or learn more about keeping yourself and your partner satisfied in bed with our guide to having better sex.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
+See a mistake?
+Let us know at [email protected]!